Oounce/grover-secret-key/README.md

-# Grother's algorithm to get a secret key [grover-secret-key]
+# Grover's algorithm to get a secret key [grover-secret-key]